 The framework of SCRUM in agile software development project management puts at its core, the continuous evaluation of the project to enable teams to reflect upon successes and failures.
 By learning from experiences, teams can manage their workload and processes and adapt their time scale to rapidly changing requirements.

-Based on the idea of a rugby scrum, where the team come together at many points throughout a game to bounce ideas off each other and reformulate their game plan based on the evolving dynamics of their match, SCRUM project management is different from other agile processes in software development, as it’s specifically for complex software and product development needs.
+Based on the idea of a rugby scrum, where the team come together at many points throughout a game to bounce ideas off each other and reformulate their game plan based on the evolving dynamics of their match, SCRUM project management is different from other agile processes in software development, as it’s specifically for complex software and product development process needs.

-4: Experience speaks for itself.
+4: Experience speaks for itself

 Do you want to be working with a close-knit team that’s in your time-zone or would you rather a big brand name that can offer you a luxury package?
-If it’s a long-term project, choosing a company that has experience in your field that you feel comfortable communicating with can be all it takes to provide perfect execution of your vision.
+If it’s a long-term project, choosing a company that has experience in your field that you feel comfortable communicating with can be all it takes to provide the perfect execution of your vision.

 5: Continuous deployment will keep your project afloat!

 It really will!
 Continuous or frequent deployment means delivering your software in smaller doses, enabling it to be released as and when needed.
-With continuous deployment, your chosen software house will be putting your product ahead of competitors by safeguarding your software against errors and risks, ultimately offering the best user experience.
+With continuous deployment, your chosen software company will be putting your product ahead of competitors by safeguarding your software against errors and risks, ultimately offering the best user experience.